zakodium/label-print-server/README.md

 The server is published on the [Docker hub](https://hub.docker.com/r/zakodium/label-print-server).

-To run make it run, you need a MongoDB instance accessible from the container, and setup the following environment variables:
+To make it run, you need a MongoDB instance accessible from the container, and setup the following environment variables:

 - `NODE_ENV`: Default: `production`.